cashubtc/nuts/XX.md

  - the channel parameters
  - the funding token, including the DLEQ proofs (NUT-12)

-Charlie can then verify that the parameters are acceptable to him; he can check:
+Charlie can then verify that the parameters are acceptable to him, by checking:

  - that the expiry time is reasonably far in the future
  - that the mint is a mint that he trusts, and the keyset is active for the correct `unit`
- - that the channel_id is computed correctly
+ - that the channel_id is computed correctly based on the parameters and the _channel secret_
  - the DLEQ proofs in the funding token are correct
  - the secrets in the funding token have the correct deterministic P2PK setup, with the keys and expiry and so on
  - the blinded pubkeys in the funding token are correctly derived: